Ditchling: Anglo-Saxon Ditchling

 The original village embraced both Clayton, Keymer and Wivelsfield.
 In the starting centuries of the Saxon settlement it was probably the capital of several Sussex 'regio', or microkingdoms, and controlled the area between the Adur and the Ouse.
 Later it is recorded that the Manor and its lands were held by King Alfred the Great (871–899).
 Alfred left it in his will to a kinsmen named Osferth, and it reverted to the Crown under Edward the Confessor.

 Medieval Ditchling

 After the Norman Conquest, the land was held by William de Warenne.
-The Domesday Book of 1086 mentions a church and a mill in Ditchling, and the population was approximately 150 households.
-In 1095 there is mention of a manor house, what is now Wings Place.
+The Domesday Book of 1086 notes there were 196 households of which 111 were villagers, 69 were smallholders, six were burgesses and ten were slaves; land included meadows and woodland with a total value, including mill and church, of £72.
+In 1095 there is mention of a manor house, now Wings Place.
 The land passed through several hands until in 1435 it was owned by the Marquess of Abergavenny who held it until the 20th century, when it was sold to developers who failed to get planning permission to build on it.